Danil-Kutnyy/gpt_char_encoder/README.md

 ### Additional Notes
 - The tokenizer has already been trained as part of the dataset is tokenized.
 However, if needed, you can retrain the tokenizer using the **`tokenizer.train()`** method.
   **Caution:** Some texts in the dataset include rare characters, such as **Ꞣ**, which are not suitable for small tokenizers.
 In the original settings, such texts were excluded.

-Let me know if you need further clarification or additional edits!